Ankle: Ankle joint

 The talocrural joint is the only mortise and tenon joint in the human body, the term likening the skeletal structure to the woodworking joint of the same name.
 The bony architecture of the ankle consists of three bones: the tibia, the fibula, and the talus.
 The articular surface of the tibia may be referred to as the plafond (French for "ceiling").
 The medial malleolus is a bony process extending distally off the medial tibia.
 The distal-most aspect of the fibula is called the lateral malleolus.
 Together, the malleoli, along with their supporting ligaments, stabilize the talus underneath the tibia.

 Because the motion of the subtalar joint provides a significant contribution to positioning the foot, some authors will describe it as the lower ankle joint, and call the talocrural joint the upper ankle joint.
 Dorsiflexion and Plantarflexion are the movements that take place in the ankle joint.
 When the foot is plantar flexed, the ankle joint also allows some movements of side to side gliding, rotation, adduction, and abduction.

 The bony arch formed by the tibial plafond and the two malleoli is referred to as the ankle "mortise" (or talar mortise).
 The mortise is a rectangular socket.
 The ankle is composed of three joints: the talocrural joint (also called talotibial joint, tibiotalar joint, talar mortise, talar joint), the subtalar joint (also called talocalcaneal), and the Inferior tibiofibular joint.
-The joint surface of all bones in the ankle are covered with articular cartilage.
+The joint surface of all bones in the ankle is covered with articular cartilage.

 The distances between the bones in the ankle are as follows: